yakir12/ant_navigation/README.md

 # Short range navigation in ants
-This is all the code needed to retrieve and analyse the data from the Short range navigation in ants experiments.
+This is all the code needed to retrieve and analyse the data from the "Short range navigation in ants" experiments.
 It produces the figures used in the article as well as some result `.csv` files.

 ## Requirements